 DISCOUNTS: Many theatre ticket websites managed by members of STAR offer discounted tickets and you can search for these online.

-CONTACT INFORMATION: It is best to book tickets from websites where there is a contact email address and also a contact telephone number displayed.
-There is nothing worse than making a booking online and you receive nothing in your email inbox – you need to be able to contact someone if you need to.
+Firstly, it is now common practice for websites to have an ssl certificate – this helps display a certain level of trustworthiness – you need to know that the data that you enter is going to be safe.
+At the very least, when booking tickets, ensure that you enter a ‘secure bookings’ url.
+It is best to book tickets from websites where there is a contact email address and also if possible a contact telephone number displayed – alternatively, a means of contacting your ticket supplier via their social media account.
+There is nothing worse than making a booking online and you receive nothing – you need to be able to contact someone if you need to.
 If something ‘technical’ has gone wrong it is very important to get it rectified and get the tickets that you have paid for!

-TICKETS ON THE DAY: If you don’t want to book online or by telephone, and are happy to buy tickets on the day in London – you can get discounted tickets from TKTS theatre ticket booth in Leicester Square.
+If you don’t want to book online or by telephone and are happy to buy tickets on the day in London – you can get discounted tickets from TKTS theatre ticket booth in Leicester Square.

 What they currently have listed is here http://www.tkts.co.uk/whats-on-sale/ – TKTS is run by the Society of London Theatre on behalf of the theatre industry.
 Open Monday to Saturday 10.00am to 7.00pm and Sunday 11.00am to 4.30pm.
 At the time of writing this, the tickets on offer were for today and the next two days – and not beyond that.

 Always search online to see if there are any discounted tickets available for your chosen show(s) and not just the cheaper seats.
 It is possible to get top priced seats discounted and these are the ‘bargains’ that you should look out for.
 Theatres and ticket suppliers may change what is on offer from one day, or one week to the next.
 There are also ‘Flash Sales’ which may be from 1-2, or 3-4 days.